Wildlife

 Danaus plexippus

-Did you know that millions of monarchs migrate 1200-3000 miles from the US and Canada into Central Mexico (and some to the coast of California) for the winter?
-They enjoy eating the toxic Milkweed which not only can they tolerate, but they also use it as a defense mechanism by storing the toxins in their bodies which make them poisonous to predators.
+Did you know that millions of monarchs migrate 1200-3000 miles across the US and Canada into Central Mexico (and some to the coast of California) for the winter?
+They enjoy eating toxic Milkweed, which not only can they tolerate, but they also use as a defense mechanism by storing the toxins in their bodies, making them poisonous to predators.

-Their scientific name is Danaus plexippus which means sleepy transformation.
-Western monarchs have declined 90% since the 1980s according to the National Wildlife Foundation so we are thrilled to have monarchs fluttering about the fields here.
+The scientific name of the Monarch Butterfly is Danaus plexippus, which in Greek means sleepy transformation.
+Western monarchs have declined 90% since the 1980s according to the National Wildlife Foundation, so we are thrilled to have monarchs fluttering about the fields at Los Luceros.